SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

-   Strictly speaking, you can write a custom class that conforms to ``CounterDataSource`` without implementing *either* of the optional protocol requirements.
+   Strictly speaking, you can write a custom class that conforms to ``CounterDataSource`` without implementing *either* protocol requirement.
    They are both optional, after all.
-   This is technically allowed, but wouldn't make for a very good data source.
+   Although technically allowed, this wouldn't make for a very good data source.

 The ``Counter`` class, defined below, has an optional ``dataSource`` property of type ``CounterDataSource?``: